whynotmake-it/dart-coverage-assistant/README.md

   to be considered 'good', anything below this is considered critical.
 - `compare_against_base` (optional, default: `true`): Whether to compare against the base when running in a PR.
-- `testing_command` (optional, defaults to empty): The command(s) to be used for running tests with coverage, on the base branch, as well as on push action.
 - `enforce_threshold` (optional, default: `'total'`): Whether the action should fail if the coverage is below the lower threshold.
 Can be set to "none", "single", or "total".